martusheff/oakridgeinteriors/content/page/home.md

 description: Oakridge Interiors provides finish carpentry, flooring installation and cabinetry from North Portland down to South Eugene.
 As far out as Newport Beach all the way to Newport Beach, including the surrounding areas.
 Here Oakridge Interiors, no project is too far or near.
+(Website is under construction, too busy scheduling out your future project)
 hero: /images/uploads/pexels-kseniachernaya-5691549.jpg
 herocta: Get An Estimate
 heroctaurl: contact